aarron-lee/legion-go-tricks/README.md

 - Sound works
 - Controllers, both attached and detached
   - note, controllers work best in X-input mode. see [official Legion Go Userguide PDF](./legion_go_user_guide_en.pdf) to read more about controller modes
-  - ChimeraOS, NobaraOS, BazziteOS all ship OOTB with basic controller support
+  - SteamOS, ChimeraOS, NobaraOS, BazziteOS, CachyOS handheld edition, all ship with basic controller support ootb
+  - SteamOS ships InputPlumber for to handle the controller
   - BazziteOS ships with HHD, which enables full gyro + back button + controller support in steam input
-  - NobaraOS ships with InputPlumber, which adds support for the controller in Steam Input
+  - NobaraOS ships with InputPlumber
-  - ~~misc: some other non-gaming distros don't include the udev rule for the controller, you can manually add it with [this script](../old_scripts/add-lgo-xpad-rule.sh)~~ controller xpad rule should now be upstream.
+  - ~~misc: some other non-gaming distros may not include the udev rule for the controller, you can manually add it with [this script](../old_scripts/add-lgo-xpad-rule.sh)~~ controller xpad rule should now be upstream.
 - FPS/Mouse mode works
 - scroll wheel on controller works fine for scrolling websites, etc
   - scroll wheel press doesn't do anything in game mode, registers as a scroll wheel click in desktop mode